yash-g01/Next-Gen-ATM/README.md

 ### Qt Application

 1. Download [Qt Online Installer](https://www.qt.io/download-qt-installer-oss) for your Operating System.
+2. Install Qt Creator using Qt Online Installer.
-2. Open the project [`QtApp`](/QTApp) directory in QT Creator.
+3. Open the project [`QtApp`](/QTApp) directory in Qt Creator.
-3. Click on the Build Icon in Bottom right corner.
+4. Click on the Build Icon in Bottom right corner.
-4. Click on the Run Icon.
+5. Click on the Run Icon.

 - **On MacOS :** You can also install qt using homebrew:
   ```bash